wumpz/wumpz.github.io/_posts/2020-12-09-subversion-locks-to-git-lfs-locks.md

 > Note: Only after a complete checkout or a new clone of your repository from your server all **lockable** files are set read only.

-# Migrate the whole history of Subversion to Git lfs
+# Migrate the whole history of Subversion to Git LFS

 We want to do it right.
 So the complete history goes into Git including author correction metadata and stuff.
 I will skip the commands and configuration around `git svn clone` here.
 After this transfer completes you transform your repository using the following commands: